Apple Rose Puff Pastry is a pastry with sliced apples topping that is rolled in puff pastry to create a rose shape and it tastes just like apple pie.

 Lay the apple slices on the top side of each pastry strip, overlapping slightly and ensuring the skin side of the apple pokes out of the top slightly.
 Fold the bottom part of the pastry up and roll the dough.
 The rose is then formed and transferred into greased muffin tin.
 Sprinkle with cinnamon powder and granulated sugar.

-I must say that the first try rolling the pastry may be end up not perfect as apple slices will sometimes slip from the puff pastry.
-However, after few tries you will get the hang of it.
+I must say that the first try rolling the pastry maybe end up not perfect as apple slices will sometimes slip from the puff pastry.
+However, after a few tries, you will get the hang of it.